aloisiaarnoldi/notes/README.md

 - Today's programming wisdom is to always keep learning and adapting to new technologies and programming languages.
 As the tech industry continues to evolve, it' s crucial to stay up-to-date with the latest trends and tools.
 This will not only make you a more valuable asset to your team but also help you stay ahead of the competition.

 To stay current, make time to read blogs, follow industry leaders, and attend conferences and workshops.
 Additionally, consider attending coding boot camps or online courses to gain new skills and knowledge.
 By investing in your professional development, you' ll be better equipped to tackle new challenges and contribute to the success of your project.

+# 2024-01-23
+- "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' — Leonardo da Vinci.

+In programming, this translates to writing clean, readable, and maintainable code.
+Strive to keep your solutions as simple as possible, avoiding unnecessary complexity.
+Remember that code is read more often than it's written, so strive for clarity.
+Also, favor composability and modularity in your designs; it allows for easier debugging, testing, and scalability.
+Lastly, embrace the power of abstractions and automation to manage complexity, but use them judiciously to ensure that they don't become a source of confusion themselves."